smbutterfield/ibmt17-18/_07-harmonic-functions/b2-ex-harmanalysis.md

 abc: true
 ---

-use C major triad with A-B above it in eight notes which is the NCT? create two settings, one where the A is the passing tone, the other where the B is the passing tone

 **Look at the following chorale.
 Provide an analysis of this music by analyzing each chord and writing a Roman numeral and an inversion figure below every new harmony.
 As you go through this process, keep track of the questions that you solve and that make this difficult.**

 {% capture ex1 %}X:1